 Santa Barbara Humane offers affordable high-quality veterinary care for many illnesses and ailments.
 Pet parents who cannot afford treatment have options for care through our medical assistance fund.
 Visit the Veterinary Services Page to see a detailed list of veterinary services.

 Is it something else?

-Download this valuable resource for other programs available to support your family and your pet.
+A variety of programs are available to support your family and your pet.